Douglas F3D Skyknight: Into flight

 As a night fighter that was not expected to be as fast as smaller daylight fighters, the expectation was to have a stable platform for its radar system and the four 20 mm cannon mounted in the lower fuselage.
-The F3D was, however, able to outturn a MiG-15.
+Yet, the F3D was capable of outturning a MiG-15 jet fighter.
 The fire control system in the F3D-1 was the Westinghouse AN/APQ-35.
 The AN/APQ-35 was advanced for the time, a combination of three different radars, each performing separate functions: an AN/APS-21 search radar, an AN/APG-26 tracking radar, both located in the nose, and an AN/APS-28 tail warning radar.
-The complexity of this vacuum tube-based radar system, which was produced before the advent of semiconductor electronics, required intensive maintenance to keep it operating properly.
+The AN/APS-21 was capable of detecting aircraft at distances up to 20 miles away while the AN/APG-26 could achieve a weapons lock up to 2.25 miles away and the AN/APS-28 was effective up to 10 miles away.
+The complexity of this vacuum tube-based radar system, produced before the advent of semiconductor electronics, required intensive maintenance to keep it operating properly.

 The F3D-1 was followed by the F3D-2, which was first ordered in August 1949.
-The F3D-2 was intended to have Westinghouse J46 engines in enlarged nacelles to replace the J34-WE-32 engines of the F3D-1, but because of development problems with the J46, the F3D-2 was initially fitted with J34-WE-36 engines instead.
-Higher-thrust J34-WE-38 engines which increased aircraft performance were installed later.
-The F3D-2 also incorporated an improved Westinghouse AN/APQ-36 fire control system.
-A total of 237 F3D-2s were built before production ended on 23 March 1952.
-A higher performance F3D-3 version with swept wings and J46 engines was planned, but was cancelled when the trouble-plagued J46 engine program was terminated.
+This model was intended to have Westinghouse J46 engines in enlarged nacelles to replace the J34-WE-32 engines of the F3D-1; however, on account of development problems with the J46, the F3D-2 was initially fitted with J34-WE-36 engines instead.
+Higher-thrust J34-WE-38 engines were installed later, noticeably increasing the aircraft's performance.
+Additional changes on the F3D-2 included the incorporation of an improved Westinghouse AN/APQ-36 fire control system, autopilot, air conditioning, and a bulletproof windscreen.
+A total of 237 F3D-2s were built prior to production being terminated on 23 March 1952.
+At one stage, a higher performance F3D-3 variant, equipped with swept wings and J46 engines, was planned, yet work was cancelled after the J46's development was so troublesome that officials opted to terminate work.